Key-Log-Economics/EcoValuator/README.md

 # More Information

-See the [Key-Log Economics website](http://keylogeconomics.com/ecovaluator) or the plugin's sidebar help for more information.
+See the [Key-Log Economics website](http://keylogeconomics.com/ecovaluator) or the plugin's sidebar help for more information